-- iv.
-Compliance with the provisions in (i), (ii), and (iii), above, shall be achieved by meeting the following timelines: - Immediately respond to all illicit discharges, including spills, which are determined to constitute a threat to human health, welfare, or the environment, consistent with General Condition G3. - Investigate (or refer to the appropriate agency with the authority to act) within 7 days, on average, any complaints, reports or monitoring information that indicates a potential illicit discharge. - Initiate an investigation within 21 days of any report or discovery of a suspected illicit connection to determine the source of the connection, the nature and volume of discharge through the connection, and the party responsible for the connection. - Upon confirmation of an illicit connection, use the compliance strategy in a documented effort to eliminate the illicit connection within 6 months.
-All known illicit connections to the MS4 shall be eliminated. - e.
+- iii.
+Procedures for eliminating the discharge, including notification of appropriate authorities (including owners or operators of interconnected MS4s); notification of the property owner; technical assistance; follow-up inspections; and use of the compliance strategy developed pursuant to S5.C.5.c.iv, including escalating enforcement and legal actions if the discharge is not eliminated. - iv.
+Compliance with the provisions in (i), (ii), and (iii), above, shall be achieved by meeting the following timelines: - (a) Immediately respond to all illicit discharges, including spills, which are determined to constitute a threat to human health, welfare, or the environment, consistent with General Condition G3. - (b) Investigate (or refer to the appropriate agency with the authority to act) within 7 days, on average, any complaints, reports, or monitoring information that indicates a potential illicit discharge. - (c) Initiate an investigation within 21 days of any report or discovery of a suspected illicit connection to determine the source of the connection, the nature and volume of discharge through the connection, and the party responsible for the connection. - (d) Upon confirmation of an illicit connection, use the compliance strategy in a documented effort to eliminate the illicit connection within 6 months.
+All known illicit connections to the MS4 shall be eliminated. - f.
 Permittees shall train staff who are responsible for identification, investigation, termination, cleanup, and reporting of illicit discharges, including spills, and illicit connections, to conduct these activities.
 Follow-up training shall be provided as needed to address changes in procedures, techniques, requirements or staffing.
-Permittees shall document and maintain records of the training provided and the staff trained.15 - f.
-Recordkeeping: Permittees shall track and maintain records of the activities conducted to meet the requirements of this section. - 4.
-Controlling Runoff from New Development, Redevelopment and Construction Sites
+Permittees shall document and maintain records of the training provided and the staff trained.16 - g.
+Recordkeeping: Each Permittee shall track and maintain records of the activities conducted to meet the requirements of this Section.
+In the Annual Report, each Permittee shall submit data for the illicit discharges, spills and illicit connections including those that were found by, reported to, or investigated by the Permittee during the previous calendar year.
+The data shall include the information specified in Appendix 12 and WQWebIDDE.
+Each Permittee may either use their own system or WQWebIDDE for recording this data.
+Final submittals shall follow the instructions, timelines, and format as described in Appendix 12.